UAV-Enabled Fluid Antenna Systems for Multi-Target Wireless Sensing over LAWCNs: Related Works

 \section{Related Works}

-{ This section gives a systematic review of the existing works related to the UAV systems and the FAS.
-The first part reviews the existing works in the UAV-enabled wireless sensing, highlighting their advantages and limitations.
-The second part discusses the emerging integration of the FAS with UAV, which introduces new beamforming capabilities through dynamic antenna reconfiguration.
-To clearly contextualize our contribution, Table \ref{trw} summarizes key differences between our work and prior studies, particularly in terms of the system model design, the optimization variables, and the performance metrics. }
+{ This section gives a systematic review of the existing works related to the consumer-oriented UAV systems and the FAS.
+The first part reviews the recent advancements in the UAV-enabled LAWCNs for consumer demands, underlining the benefits and application potential for integrating UAV into consumer LAE applications.
+The second part reviews the existing works in the UAV-enabled wireless sensing, highlighting their advantages and limitations.
+The third part discusses the emerging integration of the FAS with UAV, which introduces new beamforming capabilities through dynamic antenna configuration.} To clearly contextualize our contribution, Table \ref{trw} summarizes key differences between our work and selected prior studies, particularly in terms of the system model design, the optimization variables, and the performance metrics.